DLewis01/Live-at-the-wireless-mp3-player/README.md

 Had we done it internally, this is the sort of visulisation what I would have liked to launch the station with, to capture those retro vibes.
 Think of this as a Marvel 'What-if"

-The best thing to play on this is "Whats Rangoon to you is Grafton to me" to take you back to the classic late 70s when Double J kicked off in a big way.
+The best thing to play on this is "Whats Rangoon to you is Grafton to me" to take you back to that classic era when Double J kicked off in a big way.

-I did try to have it autoload, but the hosting site doesnt set a CORS policy, blocking me from autoloading it.
+I did try to have it autoload "Whats Rangoon to you is Grafton to me", but the hosting site doesnt set a CORS policy, blocking me from autoloading it.
 You'll need to download it youself here;

 https://www.simonrumble.com/psychedelicatessen/rangoon_edited.mp3
 https://www.simonrumble.com/psychedelicatessen/
  and load it manually.